ThreeSixtyGiving/standard/documentation/reference.md

 The field names are important for computers reading the data, and even if other language titles are provided in future, the underlying field names will remain constant.

-A mapping between column titles and field names for the Grants sheet is given below:
+A mapping between column titles and field names is given below:

 ```eval_rst
 .. jsonschema_fields:: ../schema/360-giving-schema.json